thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 Each widget typically has specific settings and parameters that allow users to customize its behavior and appearance according to their needs.
 Read more about widgets, their creation and settings [here](/docs/{{docsPrefix}}user-guide/widgets).

-### Export dashboard

-{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
-To export the dashboard directly from the toolbar, open the dashboard and click the "Export dashboard" button in the upper right corner of the screen and select "Export JSON configuration".
-The dashboard is exported to the configuration file in JSON format.

-{% include images-gallery.html imageCollection="dashboard-toolbar-export" %}

-Dashboard export is also possible in several additional formats: PDF, PNG or JPEG.
-This is useful when you need to send the data displayed in your dashboard by email or print.

-{% include images-gallery.html imageCollection="pro-export" %}

-{% endif %}
-{% if docsPrefix == null %}
-To export the dashboard directly from the toolbar, open the dashboard and click the "Export dashboard" button in the upper right corner of the screen.
-Dashboard is exported to the configuration file in JSON format.

-{% include images-gallery.html imageCollection="dashboard-toolbar-export" %}

-In **ThingsBoard Professional Edition**, in addition to exporting the dashboard in JSON format, dashboard export is possible in several additional formats: PDF, PNG & JPEG.
-This is useful when you need to send the data displayed in your dashboard by email or print.

-{% include images-gallery.html imageCollection="pro-export" %}
-{% endif %}

 ### Timewindow